caraml-dev/merlin/docs/user-guide/custom_model.md

 ## Why Custom Model

 Users should consider to use custom model, if they have one of the following conditions:
-* Model needs custom complex transformations (preprocess and postprocess) and wanto to use other languages than Python.
+* Model needs custom complex transformations (preprocess and postprocess) and want to use other languages than Python.
 * Using non standard model, e.g using heuristic or other ml framework model that have not been introduced in merlin.
 * Having dependencies with some os distribution packages.